What is a customer loyalty program?

 Giving your customers a choice of rewards can be very appealing, and it broadens the range of people who will be tempted by your customer loyalty program.
 Understanding your customer segments and their preferences and priorities can be instrumental here.

 For example, if you know that your customers are located worldwide and predominantly shop online, you’ll want to include rewards that appeal to them specifically, such as free international shipping.
 If your customer feedback shows that limited edition or special one-off products are highly popular, issue a reward freebie that is exclusive to your loyalty program members.

 Tier your rewards

-Make loyalty rewards a progressive achievement by building tiers into your program.
+Make loyalty rewards a progressive achievement by building tiers into your customer loyalty programs.
 The more loyal a customer is, the more rewards they get.
-This is a form of gamification which encourages customers to get to the next level and unlock more benefits.
+This is a form of gamification that encourages customers to get to the next level and unlock more benefits.
 It can have a competitive element too, with high-tier customers feeling proud of their status and lower-tier ones feeling motivated to achieve the same level of prestige.

 To get the most out of a tiered program, make sure all the levels available are shown clearly in your marketing, and that the pathway to getting to a higher tier is clearly explained.
 You can encourage high-tier customers to spread the word about the program by giving them profile badges or icons to use on your website or on social media.

 Creating a customer loyalty program requires extensive knowledge of your customer experiences, behavior and preferences, meaning your brand needs a way of examining multiple input streams of data.